Bertelsmann Transformation Index

 The Bertelsmann Transformation Index (BTI) is a measure of the development status and governance of political and economic transformation processes in developing and transition countries around the world.
-The BTI has been published biennially by the Bertelsmann Stiftung since 2006, most recently in 2018 on 129 countries.
+The BTI has been published biennially by the Bertelsmann Stiftung since 2005, most recently in 2022 on 137 countries.

 The index measures and compares the quality of government action in a ranking list based on self-recorded data and analyzes successes and setbacks on the path to constitutional democracy and a market economy accompanied by sociopolitical support.
 For this purpose, the "Status Index" is calculated on the general level of development with regard to democratic and market-economy characteristics and the "Management Index" on the political management of decision-makers.

 Status and Management Index

+The Bertelsmann Transformation Index publishes two rankings.
 The Status Index is composed of the study dimensions Political and Economic Transformation.
 Political transformation includes essential features of a democratic state order.
 This includes participation rights, the rule of law, the stability of democratic institutions and the political and social integration of institutions, but also statehood as a basic condition for the functioning of a democracy.
 Economic transformation takes into account not only the classic market-economy characteristics such as economic performance, market and competition regulation, currency and price stability and the protection of private property, but also social components such as the level of socio-economic development, the social order and ecological and educational sustainability.

 The Management Index assesses the extent to which political decision-makers can steer and promote the transformation process.
 It is composed of the criteria steering capability, resource efficiency, consensus building and international cooperation.
 In calculating the Management Index, the degree of difficulty is taken into account, such as structural obstacles, civil society traditions and the intensity of conflict.

+Bertelsmann Transformation Indices by country

+The following list shows the Bertelsmann Transformation Indices since 2016.